spress/spress/README.md

 `site:build [-s|--source="./"] [--timezone="..."] [--env="dev"] [--drafts] [--safe]`

 * `--server` The built-in server will run.
-* `--watcher` Watch for changes and regenerate your site automatically.
+* `--watch` Watch for changes and regenerate your site automatically.
 * `--drafts` To include draft posts in the generated site.
 * `--safe` Disable all plugins.